solid/process/README.md

 Candidate Proposals with substantive changes require three Editors who are assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting.
 If there are less than three Editors assigned to the material being modified, then other Editors from the Editorial Team may participate.
 Editors may abstain.
 Candidate Proposals with substantive changes must remain open for at least one week before final acceptance.
 If an Editor does not vote by the end of that week it will be assumed that they abstained, providing a good faith attempt has been made to involve those who may be likely to disagree.
 Once the Candidate Proposal has successfully passed editorial review and the specified wait-time has elapsed, it may be merged by an assigned Editor.

 Candidate Proposals without substantive changes require one Editor assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting, and may be merged immediately by an assigned Editor.
 An assigned Editor may approve and merge their own non-substantive changes.
 Anyone from the Editorial Team has the right to revert a non-substantive change, but are encouraged to communicate with the assigned Editor that merged it first.
 Any revert must be accompanied by a reasonable explanation.
 If the change is reverted because they believe it to be substantive, that must be included in the explanation.

-## Editorial Structure

-Editor appointments and their respective assignments are made by the Solid Director.
-The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
-Anyone may apply to be an Editor, and must include one or more requested editorial assignments as part of their application.
-These requests are not reviewed by other Editors.
-They are reviewed only by the Solid Director.
-Editor applications that can demonstrate the support of a relevant panel or group of community members will be favorably considered.

-Editors belong to the [Editorial Team](https://github.com/orgs/solid/teams/editors) in the [Solid GitHub Organization](https://github.com/solid).

-### Repositories

-Repositories requiring editorial review are listed in [editors.md](editors.md#editorial-assignments).
-Each repository has one or more assigned editors, and only assigned editors are permitted to merge into the master branch of these repositories, per the [proposal review process](#reviewing-proposals).

-Editors have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to, and are permitted to grant [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) to other contributing authors on the same.
-All members of the Editorial Team have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories requiring editorial review listed in [editors.md](editors.md).

-# Administration

-Administrators are granted privileged access to control the tools, systems, and services used for advancing the Solid.
-This includes the [Solid GitHub](https://github.com/solid) organization, [Solid Gitter](https://gitter.im/solid/home) channels, the [Solid Forum](https://forum.solidproject.org), and the [Solid Website](https://www.solidproject.org).

-Administrators belong to the [Administrators Team](https://github.com/orgs/solid/teams/administrators) in the [Solid GitHub Organization](https://github.com/solid) and have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories therein.
-Administrators have [_Owner Permissions_](https://help.github.com/en/articles/permission-levels-for-an-organization#permission-levels-for-an-organization) for the [Solid GitHub Organization](https://github.com/solid).

-### Becoming an Administrator

-Administrators are appointed by the Solid Director.
-Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
-Anyone may apply to be an Administrator.
-Administrator applications are not reviewed by other Administrators.
-They are reviewed only by the Solid Director.

-# Solidproject.org Website

-The [Creators](https://github.com/solid/process/blob/master/creators.md) are responsible for creating content for the solidproject.org website.

-[Creators](https://github.com/solid/process/blob/master/creators.md) are appointed by the Solid Director.

-[Creators](https://github.com/solid/process/blob/master/creators.md) have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) of the [solidproject.org](https://github.com/solid/solidproject.org), [information](https://github.com/solid/information) , [Solid app listing](https://github.com/solid/solid-apps), [Pod listing](https://github.com/solid/pods), and [identity listing](https://github.com/solid/solid-idp-list),[explaining the vision](https://github.com/solid/Explaining-the-Vision-Panel) repositories.

-The solidproject.org website is linked to the [`master` branch of the GitHub repo solid/solidproject.org](https://github.com/solid/solidproject.org/tree/master).
-Draft versions of updates of the website are worked on in the [`staging` branch of the same repo](https://github.com/solid/solidproject.org/tree/staging).
-The draft work is documented on the [Creators project board](https://github.com/orgs/solid/projects/12).

-Anyone can make suggestions by commenting or submitting  pull requests to the [`staging` branch of solid/solidproject.org](https://github.com/solid/solidproject.org/tree/staging) to be reviewed by Editors, and be approved by the Solid Director before they go to `staging`.

-Spelling, grammar, broken links, and other minor changes do not need to be approved by the Solid Director and can be updated or approved directly in `staging` by the Creators.
-Changes larger than that, but that do not significantly alter the website content (such as referencing community activity outside of the website) also do not need to be approved by the Solid Director in order to be applied to `staging`, as long as they have been approved by one of the [Editors](https://github.com/solid/process/blob/master/editors.md).

-Creators can move changes in `staging` to `master` (and hence solidproject.org) at any time, since `staging` will only contain approved changes.

 # References